Dr John McGowan is the Academic Director of the Clinical Psychology Training Scheme.

 McGowan, J., Cooke, A., Gilchrist, A, & Terry, R (2016, October 23).
 Does Therapy do you Good?
 Podcast retrieved from https://blogs.canterbury.ac.uk/discursive/podcast-does-therapy-do-you-good/

-A full archive of all pieces (written and audio) on Discursive of Tunbridge Wells can be found here.
-An archive of articles on The Conversation can be found here.
+A full archive of all pieces on Discursive of Tunbridge Wells can be found here.
+Articles on The Conversation can be found here.

 Teaching and subject expertise

 - Introduction to engagement and assessment.